Nenad Begović: International career

 Begović received five call-ups to the FR Yugoslavia under-21 side under coach Nikola Rakojević during the 2002 UEFA European Under-21 Championship qualification rounds from 2000 to 2001.

 Managerial career

-After the sudden departure of manager Stanislav Zvezdić, the coaching responsibilities were given to Begović as a player/coach role.
+After the sudden departure of London City manager Stanislav Zvezdić, the coaching responsibilities were given to Begović in a player/coach role.
 He took the team from the bottom of the standings and transformed them into a playoff contender.
-Despite the change in performance London still missed the final playoff berth by five points.
+Despite the change in performance, London still missed the final playoff berth by five points.